goldstack/goldstack/workspaces/utils/packages/esbuild-ignore-with-comments-plugin/README.md

 import { build } from 'esbuild';

 await build({
-  plugins: [
+  plugins: [ignorePlugin()],
-    ignorePlugin(),
-  ],
 });
 ```

 If you are bundling the same files multiple times (such as for server-side rendering) you can group files into sets and only ignore specific sets of files.

 For instance, assume you have the following files:

 `server.ts`